Lev1reG/Lev1reG/README.md

 ## Hi, I'm Deren 👋

 I believe the power of AI only matters if it reaches people quickly, reliably, and efficiently.
-Coming from a software engineering background, I'm now working on low-level ML systems, the infrastructure that turns trained models into fast, efficient execution.
+Coming from a software engineering background, I'm now working on low-level ML systems, the infrastructure that turns algorithms into efficient execution, from distributed training to production inference.
 I'm exploring compilers, runtime systems, and GPU kernels.

 ## Tools That I Use